-If you opted for the latter, note that homeowners want to leave their properties for somebody they can quickly build a relationship with.
+If you opted for the latter, note that homeowners want to leave their properties for somebody with whom they can build a relationship.
 They want somebody friendly.
 That is why, it is essential to be on your A-game when applying for a house-sitting job.
 Smile as much as you can, don’t make any suspicious moves and show genuine interest in the homeowners and their life.

 Why a House-Sitter Is Needed

 Homeowners look for house sitters for different reasons.
 It could be because they need someone to look after their pets, which will require you to also have a pet sitter resume.
 You can check pet sitter profile examples online to know how to create yours.

 They may also need someone to keep the house fresh, water the plants, keep intruders out, etc. So before sending your application, ensure you know what the homeowners are looking for.
 Now, let’s review how to write an impressive house sitter resume.

 The first thing that the homeowners will notice on your house-sitter resume is your headline.
 That is why it is necessary to write a catchy title on your profile.
 An excellent headline will spark interest, but a casual one may deter the homeowner from employing you.
 A superb headline must:

 - Provoke a deliberate thought in the homeowner’s mind

 - State the benefits of employing you.

 An example of a great headline is the following: ‘Pet-loving vegan skilled and ready to keep your home in order while you have fun abroad’.